Navigating Conflict in Relationships (particularly when you are LGBTQ or ADHD)

 A critical comment might activate cultural defensiveness, queer defensiveness, and ADHD shame all at the same time.

-The Gottman did not just identify these patterns to leave us in despair.
-Their research also identified what they call the "antidotes" to each horseman.
-They discovered that couples who consciously practice these have dramatically different outcomes.
-And I would love to tell you more about it, but this is a conversation for another time.
+Their research also identified solutions what they call the "antidotes" to each horseman.
+Good news, they discovered that couples who consciously practice these have dramatically different outcomes.

 The Path Forward